 CSU does not participate with the PQDT dissertation publishing program.
 Be sure to check the ProQuest site before preparing and formatting or your dissertation may not be exportable in future years.

 The digital copy is very important so your original research can be read, cited, refuted, argued, and lauded by others.
 Contact the CSU Online Library and grant them a written license to link to your dissertation or research project.

-Most universities bind all dissertations in black buckrum (like a cloth) with gold embossed lettering.
+Dissertations are often bound in black buckrum (like a cloth) with gold embossed lettering.
 Most local bindery or printers can bind it for you.
 Expect it to cost about $125 each.
-It is best to have 2 copies done, one for you and one for the University.
-Binderies often refer to these as vanity press because you are doing only 1 or 2 copies.
 Pay attention to the paper they print it on, as you want good quality paper to last 100 years on the shelf without becoming moldy or brittle.
-With a third copy, you could make a donation to your undergraduate bricks and mortar library or to your local public library.
-Hopefully, that library will catalog it and your dissertation will be entered into WorldCat, which is searchable by all.
+Consider donating a copy to your undergraduate library or to your local public library.
+If that library catalogs it, your dissertation may be entered into WorldCat, which is searchable by all.
 It cannot be read there, but someone could determine which library has a copy of your dissertation and initiate an interlibrary loan for it.

 You could register with Social Science Research Network (SSRN) and if they accept your research, you can then upload your abstract or your whole PDF copy and it will be searchable on the web thereafter.
 You can decide if you wish to charge for the PDF or make it freely accessible.
 SSRN produces regular citation analytics.
 Google Scholar automatically searches and indexes all the entries in SSRN.